How companies set realistic goals

 - Clarify the results that would equal success.
 (RESULTS)

 Writing your goals doesn’t have to be difficult.
 Remember, this is about using intention to determine your performance and priorities.
 You can do this even if your organization is in the middle of determining their own next steps.
 If circumstances change, simply modify your goals.
-More often than not, you’ll be adjusting the context, actions, and timeframe.
+More often than not, you’ll adjust the context, actions, and timeframe.
 The results tend to be anchors that remain relevant even when changes occur in the organization.
-Chances are, they will … and you’ll be ready for them!
+Chances are, they will… and you’ll be ready for them!